kiwisincebirth/TRS-80-MODEL-1-K/BUILDING.md

   - Install main ROM chip
 - Ensure JP21, JP27 are configured for the ROM chip type you are using
 - When powered on, you should see a prompt showing "MEM SIZE?" (if it is the normal system ROM).
-  - You may see random characters being input, this is expected since keyboard is no connected
+  - You may see random characters being input, this is expected since keyboard is not connected
 - Install the keyboard with the IDC cable (if you installed a header).
 - Now, you should be able to use the system.